- About SIGCIS

 The proceedings of a workshop at which an eminent group of historians and computer scientists got together to examine different ways of thinking about the history of software ("as science", "as engineering" etc.) and to try and come up with a research agenda for the future.
 Lengthy comments and discussion summaries are included as well as the papers themselves.
 Many of the papers related to software engineering, in one way or another.

-Steve Lohr, Go To: The Story of the Math Majors, Bridge Players, Engineers, Chess Wizards, Maverick Scientists and Iconoclasts--The Programmers Who Created the Software Revolution (New York, 2001). (start here)
+Go To: The Story of the Math Majors, Bridge Players, Engineers, Chess Wizards, Maverick Scientists and Iconoclasts--The Programmers Who Created the Software Revolution (2001), by Steve Lohr (start here)

 Much better than the cheesy title suggests, this book relies heavily on interviews (Lohr's and existing oral histories) to retell the origins of the most famous programming systems, from FORTRAN to GNU.
 Some of these stories have been done to death already (Xerox PARC) but many remain fresh (credit goes for including Visual Basic along with the more theoretically respectable developments).
 Does a good job of explaining why each one was important and what was novel about it, but doesn't tell you much about what people actually did with these systems once they were released -- in terms of either applications or experiences.